CLOSE Close

 To the extent possible, PUD staff will work with the customer to help ensure that the PUD and the BPA interconnection processes run concurrently.
 The estimated timeframe to complete the required process/procedures can range from 12 to 36 months, depending on project complexity.
 Customers are encouraged to engage with the PUD and BPA as early as possible in project planning.
 If you have any questions, please contact us at interconnection@snopud.com.

-Parallel Interconnected Generators (greater than 2 MW)
+Parallel Interconnected Generators (>2 MW)

 Modeling Data Requirements and Procedures (MOD-032)